userjack6880/picluster/content/instructors.md

 ## Materials

-You will need the hardware listed in the [introduction](index).Optionally, you will need a usb drive to load scritps on. this isn't necessary if you choose to use git.
+You will need the hardware listed in the [introduction](index).
+Optionally, you will need a usb drive to load scritps on. this isn't necessary if you choose to use git.
 If you choose to use a USB drive, you will need to copy the configuration scripts located [here](https://j3b.in/pihpc/scripts.zip) and extract them to the drive.
 Ensure the contents are in the root of the drive or scripts will not function.
 Additionally, you should get the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

 A few things you will need to know: